 Step 4 – Disposing Of The Cloths And Rags

-This is an utterly important step which some of us forget to follow.
-Like any other oil, danish oil can cause fire as well.
+This is an utterly important step that some of us forget to follow.
+Like any other oil, Danish oil can cause fire as well.
 Many houses and shops were burnt to the ground because the clothes weren’t disposed of properly.

 Once the clothes are dried up, dispose of them or keep them in a safe place, away from any ignition source.
 Now you are truly done with the buffing process.

-The before and after results of applying danish oil are truly remarkable.
-It is more easier now as you know how to buff danish oil properly.
-Yes, we are aware that the whole buffing process is lengthy, but trust us, the outcome of your patience will be worth it.
+The before and after results of applying Danish oil are truly remarkable.
+It is easier now as you know how to buff Danish oil properly.
+Yes, we are aware that the whole buffing process is lengthy but trust us, the outcome of your patience will be worth it.

 But, like every other thing in the world, it has some disadvantages.
 It is not as durable as a polyurethane coat.